jiayixxx/jiayixxx.github.io/_posts/2020-03-25-FPGA Development with WJ100 SoC.md

 ## Something to say

-Recently I participate a contest named Integrate Circuit Innovation Contest which requires me to use WJ100 developed by Ali Inc. team Pinhead and a FPGA develop board with Xlinx XC7A200TR3B Core.
+Recently I participate a contest named Integrate Circuit Innovation Contest which requires me to use WJ100 developed by Ali Inc. team t-head and a FPGA develop board with Xlinx XC7A200TR3B Core.
 It's not my first time to cope with FPGA but still, I find it difficult to interpret Verilog Code and make the FPGA works.
 Luckily, with the help of WJ100 Sdk and CDK(C-sky Develop Kit) which developed by Ali Inc. we could jump the Verilog and long waiting synthesizing part directly to use the pre-setted circuit and easy writing C to develop.

 ---